is-not-cool/docs/getting-a-subdomain/quickstart.md

 }
 ```
 {% hint style="warning" %}
-Only select the records you need, this is just a example on what all the records we support should be.
+Only select the records you need, Remove the other ones as it may cause errors in the .json file.
 {% endhint %}